tylerfarmer1/tylerfarmer1.github.io/README.md

-# This is my GitHub.IO page
+# Github.io page

-Here is where I store lab files.
+Here is where I store lab files for the PL-xxx and DP-xxx courses